Beloth/Ostston-Work/Notes/Next Session.md

 * Notes on the digging in the center of the lake
 * Camp for the excavation of what ever is under the lake has been abandoned now the teleportation circle has been set up.
 Reminder to go back and take things of worth
 * Taking the Central orb to the lake in the next couple of days.
 Can you intercept it?
+* Investigation DC 15+
   * Hidden diary.
 Under floor boards.
-Investigation DC 15+ Contains information about other "Sons and Daughters of the Master".
+Contains information about other "Sons and Daughters of the Master".
 Looks like he was keeping a track of the 4 main ones.
 Competition?
 Looking to advance?
    * Poltara - Female Tiefling magic user
      * Leader, has command of cult.
 Speaks in the masters name
      * Immensely charismatic
      * Seen her sway large crowds to her point of view
      * Has some control over the devils
      * Most dangerous of all the Sons and Daughters
    * Honan - Male Tiefling melee fighter
      * Master of arms.
 2nd in command
      * Defensive fighter.
      * Magic Shield with a symbol of an eye.
 (Sentinel Shield)
    * Belzar - Male Tiefling magic user
      * Liason with their magical allies
      * Coward.
 Will run if it looks like losing
      * Summoner
    * Alora - Female Tiefling Ranged fighter
      * Will stay at range, but don't underestimate her daggers
      * Most likely to turn coat
      * Unconvinced by the rhetoric
+  * Small locked chest
+    * Investigation check DC15
+    * Poison Needle trap (page 123)
+     * DC14 to disarm
+     * 1 piecing damage
+     * 1d10 poison damage
+     * Constitution save DC12 or poisoned for 1hour)
+    * 5*50gp gemstones (Jasper, mixture of Blue and Black)

 ### Investigate the stone rings
 * Arcana check DC12
   * Center pillar contains a fake heartstone.